-This healthy Sloppy Joe recipe is family-friendly, made with ground sirloin beef and some minced veggies – great for those picky eaters!
+This delicious Sloppy Joe recipe is family-friendly, made with ground beef and some hidden minced veggies – great for those picky eaters!

 Sloppy Joe Recipe

 I always have ground beef in my freezer, and one of the ground beef recipes I make all the time is this Sloppy Joe recipe.
 We love to serve it on potato rolls but I have also served it over baked potatoes, baked sweet potatoes and roasted spaghetti squash.
 I used lean ground sirloin and minced up some carrot, mushroom, bell pepper and onion for flavor and bulk.
 I mince them in the food processor so no one notices the veggies.
 For a slightly different on Sloppy Joes you may also like this Sloppy Joe Baked Sweet Potato which is also gluten free or Crock Pot Italian Sloppy Joes.

 I adapted this recipe from Rachel Ray’s Sloppy Joe recipe, which was a great place to start, as it was rated five stars with rave reviews.
 To make it a bit lighter I use lean ground beef and minced up veggies.
 Instead of brown sugar I used minced carrot for a little natural sweetness.

 Using lean ground beef sirloin, veggies, and a flavorful sauce, this dish is sure to create a satisfying and filling meal.
 Here are the key ingredients you’ll need to make healthier Sloppy Joes: